 RFAL is the newest among liposuction techniques.
-BodyTite in particular has shown great promise with skin contraction.
+BodyTite and Renuvion in particular have shown great promise with skin contraction.
 This is very encouraging for candidates with poor skin elasticity who previously could not hope for good liposuction outcomes.
 Patients who might previously have needed a tummy tuck or arm lift now have a less-invasive alternative using RFAL.

 We’d like to emphasize that selecting the proper procedure is less important than selecting the right surgeon – ideally someone who routinely performs liposuctions.
 In many cases, a single technology won’t achieve the desired outcome, but rather a combination based on a careful assessment of your situation.